Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential: The Lyapunov function: Overview

-The first line of the right-hand side essentially coincides with \eqref{HeqApprox}; therefore, to realize our goal we need to show that this choice of $V$ is comparable to $H$ and that the remaining terms on the right-hand side are negligible at large energies.
-To accomplish these remaining goals we will exploit the scaling of the equations.
-To this end we make the following definition: \begin{definition} We say that a real valued function $\phi(Q,P ; \lambda)$ scales like the energy to the power $\kappa$ if
+The first two terms of the right-hand side of \eqref{LV} essentially coincide with \eqref{HeqApprox}; therefore, to realize our goal we would need to show that the remaining terms on the right-hand side are negligible at large energies.

-for all $P$ and $Q$ and $\ell \geq 1$. \end{definition} Observe that, as expected, $H$ scales like the energy to the power 1 since